oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 ![React App 05](images/react-app-05.png)

+Tip: Before clicking the `Retrieve assets` button, it might help to reload the page.

+Go ahead and click the `Retrieve assets` button, and then the `Consume asset` button.
+Approve all the MetaMask dialog boxes.

+If you have no errors in your `console.log` and can see your asset files listed, you have a working marketplace.

 ## Final Result

-That's it.
-If you have no errors in your `console.log` and can see your asset files listed, you have a working marketplace.

 Here is the full source of `src/App.js` that you should have if you followed this tutorial: